mrbooshehri/my_devops-journey/docker/README.md

 file.
 They also provide a simple way deploy the app and manage it entire lifecycl - initial deployment > health check > scaling > updates > rollback, and more.
-Define your app in a Compose file which includes the entire statck of services that make up the app, then deploy and manage it with the docker stack deploy command.
+Define your app in a Compose file which includes the entire stack of services that make up the app, then deploy and manage it with the docker stack deploy command.
 Stacks build on top of a docker swarm.